oVirt/ovirt-site/source/feature/self-hosted-engine.html.md

 *   NFS/Gluster FS only (Block to be supported at a later stage)
 *   RHEV-H not supported

-### Deployment

-*   Initial setup will involve creating the Engine VM (libvirt based), then, the Engine VM should be started, configured and updated.
-*   After the setup the user will be able to access the Engine webadmin UI in order to add more hosts, clusters, SDs etc in the regular flow.

-**Assumptions and requirements:**

-*   NFS or GlusterFS share is provided by the administrator for the engine vm hosting
-*   There is only one host (full OS or ovirt-node) at this stage.
-The first host is installed by the administrator.

-**Engine vm setup:** The admin will run a setup script which will collect the following information:

-*   NFS mount details
-*   ip addresses for network health checks
-*   engine vm setup details (install source, ip etc)

-After collecting and verifying the information the script will run the engine vm setup.
-Admin will go through with the os installation of the engine vm, network settings, registration, updates and engine setup.
-After the engine is operational, the admin will shut the engine vm down.
-Once the engine vm is down, the setup script will edit the new domxml with sanlock definitions and move the xml to the nfs share and start the engine vm.

-At this point we should be able to open the webadmin, add the first host and start defining hosts, clusters, storage etc.

 ### Operational Routine

 **Phase 2: engine vm high availability daemon**